Molly Altman PhD, CNM, MPH

 What do you love about the UW School of Nursing?

 My joy with working in the UW School of Nursing comes from the students.
-While I was completing my doctoral education I taught in the nurse-midwifery track as a lecturer, and I loved the reciprocity of teaching and learning that is nurtured within the DNP program.
+I love the reciprocity of teaching and learning that is nurtured within the DNP program.
 I learn just as much from my students as I could ever impart on them.
-I am excited to be back in the role of assistant professor both to continue my role as mentor and teacher to the DNP students as well as to build my research program among some of the great nursing researchers of our time.
+My work and passion fits within the larger School of Nursing mission to improve equity and better support students from historically excluded communities, and I’m proud to continue the work of bringing anti-racism into nursing education.

 Scholarly work (projects not listed in PubMed, such as books, publications or videos)